AWS Redshift¶

 ---|---|---|---|

-CPUUtilization | Percentage of CPU usage.
-For clusters, this metric represents the sum of CPU usage values for all nodes (leader node and compute nodes). | % | ClusterIdentifier |
+CPUUtilization | CPU usage percentage.
+For clusters, this metric represents the sum of CPU usage values for all nodes (leader node and compute nodes) | % | ClusterIdentifier |

-HealthStatus | Cluster health check | 1: Normal or 0: Abnormal | ClusterIdentifier |
+HealthStatus | Health check of the cluster | 1: Normal or 0: Abnormal | ClusterIdentifier |

 MaintenanceMode | Whether the cluster is in maintenance mode | 1: ON or 0: OFF | ClusterIdentifier |

-PercentageDiskSpaceUsed | Percentage of used disk space | % | ClusterIdentifier |
+PercentageDiskSpaceUsed | Percentage of disk space used | % | ClusterIdentifier |

 DatabaseConnections | Number of database connections in the cluster | count | ClusterIdentifier |